I. Ce-Celia Goodshapes is a very unique mare.

 well as Champion of the foals.
 Ce-Celia has had one foal and

 is an excellent mother.
-She is being prepped to be backed
+She is confirmed in foal to Knight

 Once trained, Ce-Ce would excel in any discipline.
 She would